April 2, 2020

 The FCA’s consultation comes at a time when environmental, social and governance factors (ESGs) and sustainability take centre stage for regulators and financial institutions alike.
 As society’s perspective changes, banks are adapting to retain customers and investments.
 Barclays, for instance, has unveiled plans to reach net-zero on carbon emissions by 2050, following increasing pressure from a group of investors.
 Undoubtedly, they will not be the only firm to take this leap.

-The FCA’s consultation is due to close on 1 st October 2020.
+The FCA’s consultation closed on 1st October 2020.